heyitsguay/heyitsguay.github.io/_posts/2019/2019-07-29-Image-Extrapolation-Part-0-Preview.markdown

   </a>
 </p>

-Northern Sweden a magical place just after Midsommar, and I would be curious to see what a network might dream up from any of the pictures Eli and I took up there, but I am most curious about one we got in Angnäs:
+Northern Sweden is a magical place just after Midsommar, and I would be curious to see what a network might dream up from any of the pictures Eli and I took up there, but I am most curious about one we got in Angnäs:

 <p align="center">
   <a href="/images/image_extrapolation_0/original.jpg">